New Graduate Student To-Do List

 - Access your PIN to register for classes, at http://engineering.purdue.edu/BannerPIN.
 (Do not access your PIN off myPurdue.)
-The PIN database is uploaded every Friday; if you can’t retrieve your PIN, please try again after Friday.
+The PIN database will be available the day before registration opens, and is updated every Friday; if you can’t retrieve your PIN, please try again after Friday.
 If you still have problems, please email firstname.lastname@example.org.

 - Register for classes in myPurdue.
 Full-time status requires 8 hours of registration in spring and fall semesters (6 hours is considered full-time for summer).
-Spring 2021 registration opens on November 16, 2020.
+Funded students MUST be registered full-time.

 - Just in case, familiarize yourself with the Add/Drop calendar each semester.
-You can add/drop courses within myPurdue yourself up to a certain point, but after that, you’ll need to use the scheduling assistant to request as it routes through for various approvals needed.
+You can add/drop courses within myPurdue yourself up to the first week of classes, but after that, you’ll need to use the scheduling assistant to request as it routes through for various approvals needed.
+(It is highly recommended that you complete your course registration before the semester begins, and make decisions to add/drop within the first week of classes.)
 Also, pay attention to reimbursement deadlines.
 Please see various procedure instructions on the registrar’s website, including how to add a course, drop a course, change grade mode, etc.

 - Bookmark the ME Graduate Office website.
-You should become familiar with what is on the website as it will answer a lot of your questions and guide you through a lot of processes.
-You should check it regularly, as any updates/notifications will be posted to the website.
+You should become familiar with what is on the website as it will answer a lot of your questions and guide you through a lot of processes, and is available to you 24/7, so you may find answers quicker than an email to the Grad Office You should check it regularly, as any updates/notifications will be posted to the website.